cunger/escape-velocity/content/books/ada-for-the-curious.md

 ## The community

 That Ada is alive and kicking is most obvious when you get to know the community.
-It's admittedly one of the smallest, but also one of the friendliest and most welcoming programming language communities I have come across.
+It's admittedly one of the smallest but also one of the friendliest and most welcoming programming language communities I have come across.

 Forum: